valentinEduardo/valentinEduardo/Us.md

 - 📌 Currently working with Java and Kotlin for mobile development;

-- 🌱Currently learning Kotlin and Spring boot (And trying to improve my Front End skills);
+- 📖Currently learning Kotlin and Spring boot (And trying to improve my Front End skills);

 - 💬 If you need help, I'm willing to help!;

-- 🏆 I like to work with backend;
+- 🎯 I like to work with backend;

 - 🌎 Currently living in Brazil;